 Ethical animal tourism is a topic that has been close to my heart since I started working in the voluntourism industry 3-years ago.
 Over that time, it has challenged my beliefs and changed the way I think and act in many different facets of my life.
 I used to be someone that thought zoos were a wonderful thing.
 I used to be insanely terrified of the ocean and thought that the world would be better off without sharks.
 I even used to have wild fantasies about taking a selfie with a tiger and riding an elephant.

-But most importantly, I never stopped to think about how the animal “domesticated” and its rights as an autonomous being.
+But most importantly, I never stopped to think about the animal domesticated” and its rights as an autonomous being.

 How My World View Was Shattered